Giphy/GiphyAPI/README.md

         }
     }

-**Once you are ready to use the Giphy STICKER API in production**, please contact [api@giphy.com](mailto:api@giphy.com) to request a unique API key.
-Please make the subject of your email "Sticker API Key Request".
-This is important as it will help us keep track of your request.
+**Once you are ready to use the Giphy STICKER API in production**, please visit [api.giphy.com/submit](http://api.giphy.com/submit) to request a unique API key.
+As per our section 5 A of our terms of service, we require all apps that use the Giphy API to conspicuously display "Powered By Giphy" attribution marks where the API is utilized.
+You can find approved official logo marks [here](http://www.google.com/url?q=http%3A%2F%2Fgiphymedia.s3.amazonaws.com%2Fgiphy-attribution-marks.zip&sa=D&sntz=1&usg=AFQjCNH2vioX4nvSrL6iR2kuB_WG-85VLA).

 ## Code Examples